sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 }
 ```

-This webclient builder will be injected and used by the service that wants to communcate with a registered service on the Eureka server.
+This webclient builder will be injected into the service that wants to communcate with a registered service on the Eureka server.
 The following is an example of a loadbalanced client making a service call to `authentication-rest-service` using this name in the http address as "http://authentication-rest-service" for `authenticationEp` variable

 ```
    WebClient.ResponseSpec responseSpec = webClientBuilder.build()